cbrgm/promcheck/README.md

       --metrics.prefix=""                                  Set metrics prefix path
-      --log.json                                           Tell promcheck to log json and not key value pairs --log.level="info"                                   The log level to use for filtering logs
+      --log.json                                           Tell promcheck to log json and not key value pairs --log.level="info"                                   The log level to use for filtering logs --strict                                             Tell promcheck to exit with an error code on expressions without results
 ```

 `promcheck` uses 256 colors terminal mode.
 On 'nix OS system make sure the `TERM` environment variable is set.